awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-data-export.md

 If you're updating an existing feature group, your dataset's schema must match the schema of the feature group\.
 All the records in the feature group are replaced with the observations in your dataset\.

-You can use either a Jupyter Notebook or a destination node to update your feature group with the observations in the dataset\.
+You can use either a Jupyter notebook or a destination node to update your feature group with the observations in the dataset\.

+If your feature groups with the Iceberg table format have a custom offline store encryption key, make sure you grant the IAM that you're using for the Amazon SageMaker Processing job permissions to use it\.
+At a minimum, you must grant it permissions to encrypt the data that you're writing to Amazon S3\.
+To grant the permissions, give the IAM role the ability to use the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html)\.
+For more information about granting IAM roles permissions to use AWS KMS keys see [https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html)

 ------
 #### [ Destination Node ]